alediaferia/map/README.md

 There will likely be no stable release before adding support for referencing the input items in the map value (think `-I` in xargs).

 Incoming features also include the ability to map directly from/to files.

+## License

+map is released under the BSD-2-Clause license.
+You can find a copy of the license in this repository.